Gallstones

 Labs maybe obtained.

 You will be given a sedative by the anesthesia nurse, who will be present to monitor your vital signs during the examination.
+Typically the procedure is done with a “twilight sedation.”

 After the Procedure